Mayview State Hospital

-The earliest iteration of Mayview was a 30-room poorhouse, orphan home and mental institution for the city of Pittsburgh, which was overcrowded by 1846.1 The city purchased 150 acres along the banks of the Monongahela River and constructed a three-story, 300-patient facility, which too became burdened with too many patients.
+One of the earliest mental institutions in Allegheny County was a 30-room poorhouse, orphan home, and mental hospital for the city of Pittsburgh, which was overcrowded by 1846.
+1 The city acquired 150 acres along the banks of the Monongahela River and constructed a 300-patient, three-story replacement institution, but this, too, became overcrowded.

-In 1899, a building to house the specifically mentally challenged was constructed 1 but it was not long before it had a reputation “as a place of sorrow.”
+A building to house the specifically mentally challenged was added in 1899 1 but it was not long before it had a reputation “as a place of sorrow.”

 “Poor wrecks of humanity they are – some mental, some physical, some moral wrecks – stranded, at last dependent upon the city for enough to keep a miserable broken body and a poor shrunken soul together. […] If there is to-day a discontented man or woman in this city I prescribe a trip to Marshalsea.
 The blood may flee from the face at times and pity clutch at the heart strings.”